 And it was just a reliable, good little microphone.
 The downside of the RODE SmartLav+ is that it’s only– how long is it?
 1.2 metres in length.

-So if you wanted to use it with a camera and have the camera a little bit further away from you, you would actually, the microphone on its own is a little bit too short.
+If you wanted to use it with a camera and have the camera a little bit further away from you, you would actually, the microphone on its own is a little bit too short.
 You would need to get an extension cable and RODE do provide an extension cable.

-So you can purchase the extension cable and the extension cable is 3.5 metres.
+You can purchase the extension cable and the extension cable is 3.5 metres.
 That gives you a lot of length that you can then, you know, be on your merry way and go three and a half metres away from the camera so that you can move around.

-So that’s probably the first one that I have used and recommend.
+That’s probably the first one that I have used and recommend.
 I recommend it because it’s solid.
 It works.
 It gets good quality sound.
 Price-wise, it’s not too bad.
 It is a lavalier microphone at the end of the day, and it’s pretty reliable.

-So that’s why I recommend the RODE SmartLav+.
+That’s why I recommend the RODE SmartLav+.
 I do have a review and sound test.
 I’m not going to do sound test in this live stream because playing audio through the live stream can be a bit hit and miss.
 I don’t feel it’s a fair representation, for me to do it that way.
 But check out the links in the description, you’ll find the link to the playlist of my tech reviews and the RODE SmartLav+.

 There’s a tech review with a sound test there as well.
 Now, if you’re looking for something a little bit cheaper, a good alternative is the BOYA BY-M1.
-So that’s this baby.
+That’s this baby.
 Now, I think this is a good alternative because it’s cheaper than the RODE and these higher-end lavalier microphones.